Water, High-Altitude Condensates, and Possible Methane Depletion in the Atmosphere of the Warm Super-Neptune WASP-107b: Composition of the Atmosphere

 Our nominal model included a temperature-pressure profile (parameterized via the \citealt{guillot10} relations), the atmospheric metallicity, the C/O, a gray cloud-top pressure, and the planet's 10-bar radius.
 We fixed the T-P profile morphology but scaled the irradiation temperature to allow for the unknown albedo and heat transport efficiency.
 We put a uniform prior on the atmospheric metallicity of $0.01 - 30\times$ solar based on the upper limit from $\S$\,\ref{sec:interior}.

-The nominal retrieval results are shown in Figure\,\ref{fig:retrieval}.
+The best-fit spectrum is shown in Figure\,\ref{fig:spectrum}, and the nominal retrieval results are shown in Figure\,\ref{fig:retrieval}.
 The best fit model provides a good fit to the data ($\chi^2_\nu = 1.2$).
 The metallicity distribution spans the full range allowed by our priors, with preference for larger values.
 The cloud top pressure is estimated to be $0.01 - 3$ mbar at $1\,\sigma$ confidence.
 The retrieved irradiation temperature is $525 - 820$ K (1 $\sigma$ confidence).
 We find that the C/O value is less than solar (0.54) at $2.7\,\sigma$ confidence.
 We tested the detection significance for water by removing water opacity from the nominal model.
 The Bayesian evidence favors the inclusion of water at $6.5\,\sigma$ confidence.

-We explored a few retrieval scenarios with additional complexity, including the addition of cloud patchiness \citep{line16}, a quench pressure for nitrogen and carbon species \citep[e.g.][]{morley17}, and a power law haze opacity.
+We explored a few retrieval scenarios with additional complexity, including the addition of cloud patchiness \citep{line16}, a quench pressure for nitrogen and carbon species \citep[e.g.][]{morley17}, a power law haze opacity, no prior on atmospheric metallicity, a more flexible T/P profile (with added free parameters for infrared opacity and visible-to-infrared opacity), and the more flexible T/P profile with quenching.
 We also varied the assumed planet mass by $3\,\sigma$.
-These models did not significantly improve the fit quality, and the main retrieval results were unchanged.
-We also explored cases without the $30\times$ solar metallicity prior upper limit.
-Without this prior, metallicities up to $100\times$ were permitted, but other parameters were not significantly changed.
+These models did not significantly improve the fit quality, and the retrieved cloud-top pressure and chemical composition were consistent to within $0.1\,\sigma$.

+For example, when we removed the $30\times$ solar metallicity prior upper limit, the retrieved metallicity is $[M/H] = 1.35^{+0.68}_{-1.48}$, log10(C/O) is $-1.57^{+0.54}_{-0.31}$, and cloud top pressure $\log P_\mathrm{c} = -3.63^{+0.81}_{-0.48}.$ These results show that the inferred C/O ratio and cloud-top pressure are unaffected by the prior on atmospheric metallicity.
+The metallicity is consistent with the interior structure modeling (which puts a $3\,\sigma$ upper limit on metallicity of $[\mathrm{M/H}] = 1.5$).
+The transmission spectrum does not constrain the atmospheric metallicity more precisely because there is a degeneracy between metallicity and the planet's 10-bar radius \citep[e.g]{griffith14,heng17} with the constraint primarily driven by the H$_2$O-H$_2$ CIA continuum ratio, molecular weight \citep{line16}, and pressure broadening \citep{dewit13}.

+Similarly, we find that the transmission spectrum does not provide a strong constraint on the shape of the temperature pressure profile.
+The primary constraint on temperature structure is the effective scale height temperature, which sets the amplitude of features in the spectrum.
+To confirm this, we explored using a more flexible T/P profile with free parameters for infrared and visible-to-infrared opacity, in addition to irradiation temperature (which we label case 2).
+Compared to our nominal model (case 1), which just varies irradiation temperature but keeps the T/P profile shape fixed, we found that the retrieved temperature at the photosphere is nearly identical.
+For example, at $P = 10^{-4}$ bar (the most probable cloud-top pressure), we find $T = 618^{+150}_{-120}$ K for case 1, and $T = 615^{+178}_{-123}$ K for case 2.
+The constraints on chemical composition agree at the 0.1-$\sigma$ level for the two cases.